farhanazmiCS/trip-planner/README.md

   - __get_trip:__ Retrieve a particular trip, given a key (trip id) as a parameter.

   - __save_trip:__ Create a new trip object.

+  - __save_changes:__ Updates an existing trip object with a new tripName and/or waypoints.

   - __add_friend_to_trip:__ Add a user object to the __users__ key in a trip object.